-You can find miso paste at your local asian market.
+You can find miso paste at your local Asian market.
 White miso is made of rice, barley, and a small quantity of soybeans.
-It is fermented for a shorter period of time than red miso, which give it a lighter and sweet flavor, compared to the more intense red miso.
+It is fermented for a shorter period of time than red miso, which gives it a lighter and sweet flavor, compared to the more intense red miso.

-These Untapped All Natural Athletic Fuel Maple Syrup packets worked perfect for this recipe because they are about 2 tablespoons each and are pure maple syrup.
+These Untapped All Natural Athletic Fuel Maple Syrup packets worked perfectly for this recipe because they are about 2 tablespoons each and are pure maple syrup.

 Combine the butter, white miso and maple syrup until it is combined into a smooth consistency.